Post job

 An Industrial Hygienist plans and conducts health programs to educate employees about cleanliness, safety, and sanitation in the workplace.
 They investigate adequacy of ventilation, exhaust equipment, lighting, and other conditions that can affect employees' health, comfort, or efficiency.

-There are some key differences in responsibilities as well.
-For example, an environmental health safety manager responsibilities require skills like "continuous improvement," "regulatory agencies," "management system," and "safety regulations."
+There are some key differences in the responsibilities of each position.
+For example, environmental health safety manager responsibilities require skills like "continuous improvement," "regulatory agencies," "management system," and "safety regulations."
 Meanwhile a typical industrial hygienist has skills in areas such as "indoor air quality," "ventilation," "occupational health hazards," and "exposure assessments."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A safety supervisor is responsible for monitoring the overall operations of a production, ensuring the safety and security of everyone, and enforcing strict regulations and protocols.
 Safety supervisors organize safety orientations and training for the workers, as well as reiterating disciplinary measures and policies and procedures during meetings.
 They inspect the workplace, including the maintenance of tools and equipment, immediately calling for repair for any defective items found.
 A safety supervisor also assists with the investigation of workplace hazards to prevent such complications in the future.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that environmental health safety manager responsibilities requires skills like "environmental health," "continuous improvement," "regulatory agencies," and "environmental compliance."
-But a safety supervisor might use skills, such as, "patrol," "site safety," "incident reports," and "safety equipment."
+For example, resumes show us that environmental health safety manager responsibilities requires skills like "environmental health," "continuous improvement," "regulatory agencies," and "environmental compliance."
+But a safety supervisor might use other skills in their typical duties, such as, "patrol," "site safety," "incident reports," and "safety equipment."

 A safety consultant specializes in establishing safety guidelines and regulations for a company to ensure a safe and productive work environment.
 Their responsibilities revolve around understanding company operations, assessing existing safety programs to identify areas needing improvement, and recommending solutions through reports and presentations.
 They must also develop strategies to provide safety information to workers, creating information programs as necessary.
 Furthermore, as a safety consultant, it is essential to lead the implementation of new guidelines and policies, ensuring workforce compliance.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from environmental health safety managers resumes, they are more likely to have skills like "environmental health," "continuous improvement," "regulatory agencies," and "environmental compliance."
-But a safety consultant might have skills like "risk management," "site safety," "safety standards," and "food safety."
+The required skills of the two careers differ considerably.
+For example, environmental health safety managers are more likely to have skills like "environmental health," "continuous improvement," "regulatory agencies," and "environmental compliance."
+But a safety consultant is more likely to have skills like "risk management," "site safety," "safety standards," and "food safety."

 A safety director is responsible for maintaining the safety and security of the business and its employees, enforcing strict safety standards, and facilitating safety drills and programs to avoid potential hazards within the office's premises.
 Safety directors inspect the building's premises, including the office's equipment and other systems, and perform immediate actions even for the smallest inconsistencies.
 They also create incident and audit reports to discuss with the management and implement or adjust regulations as needed.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between environmental health safety managers and safety directors, there are some differences that are important to note.
 For one, an environmental health safety manager might have more use for skills like "environmental health," "epa," "continuous improvement," and "environmental compliance."
-Meanwhile, some safety directors might include skills like "dot," "pet," "patients," and "risk management" on their resume.
+Meanwhile, some responsibilities of safety directors require skills like "dot," "pet," "patients," and "risk management. "